What's the best Instant Pot to buy for you and your family?

 You need to choose the best Instant Pot for you, and that's a very personal choice.
 Still, you're here and wanting my opinion, so here it is:

-My pick for the small family that does not do batch cooking or cooking of larger whole food items: the Instant Pot IP-DUO60 (6-quart Duo model).
+My pick for the small family that does not do batch cooking or cooking of larger whole food items: the 6-Quart Duo Evo Plus Instant Pot.
+If you want to save $20 (while losing some nice operating features), get the Instant Pot IP-DUO60 (6-quart Duo model).

-My pick for the small or larger family who does batch cooking or cooking of larger whole food items: the Instant IP-Pot DUO80 (8-quart Duo model).
+My pick for the small or larger family who does batch cooking or cooking of larger whole food items: the 8-Quart Duo Evo Plus Instant Pot.
+If you want to save about $40 (while losing some nice operating features), get the Instant IP-Pot DUO80 (8-quart Duo model).

 For More Information: